LiuYuan-SHU/MyProjects/1. C&CPP/2. Convert Infix Notation to Expression Tree/README.md

 ### Add negative edition

-I transformed the origin file into [Convert Infix Notation to Expression Tree_no_negative.cpp](Convert Infix Notation to Expression Tree_no_negative.cpp), and I also added negative edition which is named [Convert Infix Notation to Expression Tree.cpp](Convert Infix Notation to Expression Tree.cpp).
+I transformed the origin file into [Convert Infix Notation to Expression Tree_no_negative.cpp](Convert Infix Notation to Expression Tree_no_negative.cpp), which can deal with negative arguments.

-The only difference between two files is at `if-else` in `buildTree()` function, the `//Push the operands in node stack` part.

 ******